2018 has finally come to an end and honestly, all I can think is “thank goodness” because this has not been a great year.

 So I’ve been planning which novel I want to write during this challenge.

-One thing I managed to do, was actually start my Newsletter!
+One thing I managed to do was start my Newsletter!
 This had been on my Monthly goals for months and I finally did it.
 So far, it’s been well received 😀

 [ New Projects ]